Latest ejection has Harper mulling music switch

 WASHINGTON -- Bryce Harper was ejected from Wednesday night's game against the Milwaukee Brewers, then later cited his pregame music as a contributing factor.

-"I think I need to change my playlist because I get a little fired up," said Harper, who was tossed for arguing with plate umpire Chris Segal in the eighth inning of the Nationals' 8-5 comeback win. "'5AM' really got me fired up, by Logic.
+"I think I need to change my playlist, because I get a little fired up," said Harper, who was tossed for arguing with plate umpire Chris Segal in the eighth inning of the Nationals' 8-5 comeback win. "'5AM' really got me fired up, by Logic.
 I called my brother and was like, 'Man, I'm so fired up to play today.'
 I guess it got me a little too fired up.
 I guess I need to mix in some Temptations and some of those jazz bands to calm me down a little bit."

 In the eighth inning, Harper struck out swinging, then threw down his bat, grabbed at the dirt and engaged in a heated discussion with Segal.
 Daniel Murphy tried to calm Harper down, pulling his teammate away from home plate.